rogerchamberlain/rogerchamberlain.github.io/modules/00/studio.md

 The `helloworld.ino` file is a complete Arduino program.
 Compiling and uploading it should help you learn the Arduino interface.

 <!-- <aside class="sidenote"> -->
-#### Problems uploading?
+>#### Problems uploading?

-Considering that you are compiling a program from C, using an old USB driver designed by one company to communicate with a board designed by another company running code designed by a third, it\'s surprising that Arduino upload works as often as it does.
+>Considering that you are compiling a program from C, using an old USB driver designed by one company to communicate with a board designed by another company running code designed by a third, it\'s surprising that Arduino upload works as often as it does.

-But stuff goes wrong.
+>But stuff goes wrong.
 A lot.
 Here\'s how to troubleshoot your upload.

-- **Is your code free of syntax errors?** Make sure that your code is correct (**Verify** it and make sure the status is `Done compiling.`)
+>- **Is your code free of syntax errors?** Make sure that your code is correct (**Verify** it and make sure the status is `Done compiling.`)
-- **Are you writing to the correct port?** Look under `Tools>Port>` and select a different one.
+>- **Are you writing to the correct port?** Look under `Tools>Port>` and select a different one.
 On Windows it will be something like `COM3`.
 On Mac, it will be something like `/dev/cu.usbmodem1492`.
 There\'s no good way to find the correct one aside from guess-and-check.
-- **Restart the Arduino IDE and plug everything in again**.
+>- **Restart the Arduino IDE and plug everything in again**.
 It works a lot of the time.
 <!-- </aside> -->

 ![An annotated screenshot of the Arduino IDE](arduino.png)